 What Ingredients do I need to Dry Brine a Turkey?

 Let’s start by gathering the ingredients we need to dry brine our turkey.
 In Chef Speak, this is called the Mise en Place, which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

 - Black Pepper

 Do I have to use specific herbs and spices to dry brine a turkey?

 That’s a tricky question because if you want a traditional Thanksgiving turkey, the answer is yes.

-When you’re dealing with a large piece of lean meat like a whole turkey, it’s easy to overcook it into a dry, unappealing texture.
-Also, just seasoning it right before cooking means there’s no time for the salt to penetrate into the meat, especially for thick cuts.
+When you’re dealing with a large piece of meat like a whole turkey, it’s easy to overcook it into a dry, flavorless disaster.
+Dry Brining gives the dry brine mixture time to penetrate into the meat.

 Rule #1 of Dry Brining – The larger the piece of meat, the more time is needed for the brine to be effective.